omgnetwork/ewallet/README.md

 - [PostgreSQL](https://www.postgresql.org/): PostgreSQL is used to store most of the data for the eWallet API and local ledger.

+- [ImageMagick](https://www.imagemagick.org/script/index.php): ImageMagick is used to format images in the admin panel.

 - [Libsodium](https://github.com/jedisct1/libsodium): Sodium is a new, easy-to-use software library for encryption, decryption, signatures, password hashing and more.
 It is used to hash and encrypt/decrypt sensitive data.

 # Communicating with the server applications